Top 7 Most Polluting Industries in 2023

 Technology Industry Pollution Key Stats

-Today, there are around 30 billion internet-connected devices in the world.
-If this figure continues to grow, it's estimated that the IT industry could use 20% of all electricity produced by 2025, and emit up to 5.5% of the world’s carbon emissions.
+Today, there are around 15.1 billion internet-connected devices worldwide, which is set to double to more than 29 billion in 2030.
+As this figure continues to grow, it’s estimated that the IT industry will be responsible for 7-20% of all electricity demand, and emit 5.5% of the world’s carbon emissions.

-Research has also found that many digital tech companies are significantly underreporting greenhouse gas emissions, so they could be having more of an impact on the planet than we realise.
+Research by the Technical University of Munich also found that many digital tech companies are significantly underreporting GHG emissions, so they could be having a larger impact on the planet than we currently realise.

 Digital currencies, such as Bitcoin and other types of cryptocurrencies, are also increasing global emissions rapidly.
-Just how bad is cryptocurrency for the environment?
-It emits 129 million tonnes of CO2 per year – more than Qatar’s carbon footprint – and uses more electricity than Egypt, a country of 102 million people.
+Cryptocurrency emits 129 million tonnes of CO2 per year, which is more than Qatar’s carbon footprint, and uses more electricity than Egypt, a country of 112 million people.

-However, it's also worth noting that the technology industry is also doing a lot to help the environment.
-Experts in the field are discovering ways to travel without emitting CO2, sustainable lifestyle options, and energy-saving devices.
+However, it’s worth remembering the good technology industry is doing to help the environment.
+It has allowed energy companies to utilise renewable energy sources, help create eco-friendly products and streamline manufacturing processes to help reduce GHG emissions.
+As we move forward, tech experts are busy discovering ways to travel without emitting CO2, sustainable lifestyle options and more energy-saving devices.

 What can we do to help?

-In the last few years alone, the transport industry has seen a huge uptick in electric vehicles, tech companies are utilising renewable energy, a record number of people are switching to plant-based meals, and food retailers are trialling refill stations in a bid to ditch plastic.
+In the past few years, the transport industry, for example, has seen a huge uptick in electric vehicles, tech companies are utilising renewable energy, a record number of people are switching to plant-based meals and reducing their meat and dairy consumption, and food retailers are trialling refill stations in a bid to ditch plastic.

 Written by: